-I have learnt to ask questions to develop my understanding.
+I have learnt to question to develop my understanding and also ask questions about what people have said.

 I have learnt to challenge sources of information.

+I have learnt to make purposeful selections about information I wish to include in responses.

-I have learnt to organise some information that is purposeful for responding to or asking questions.
+I have learnt to organise information purposefully when responding to or asking questions.

-Knowledge:
+Knowledge

-I have learnt to remember a range of key facts and information from areas of study in Year 4 and can remember a few facts from previous areas of study.
+I have learnt to remember key facts and information from areas of study in Year 5 and can remember information from previous areas of study.

-I have learnt to understand how our knowledge of history is developed through a range of sources.
+I have learnt to build my understanding of how our knowledge of history is developed, identifying how a range of sources build up my knowledge and understanding.